11 Mixed effects regression and post stratification

 )

 To help answer this question, we can conduct prior predictive checks, that is, we can simulate quantities of interest from the pure model and priors, without considering any data at all.
-This allows us to check if different priors make sense, by looking at simulated quantities of interest that may have more intuitive interpretations than raw coefficients.
-On the basis of those results, we can refine the model purely based on our prior knowledge, before we let our views be influenced by the observed data.
+This allows us to check if different priors make sense, by looking at simulated quantities of interest with more intuitive interpretations than raw coefficients.
+We can then refine the model purely based on our prior knowledge, before we let our views be influenced by the observed data.

-To conduct a prior predictive check in R, we begin by using the brm() function and its formula syntax to specify the model structure, with fixed and random parameters.
-Then, we set family=bernoulli to estimate a logistic regression model.
+To conduct a prior predictive check in R, we begin by using the brm() function and its formula syntax to define the model structure, with fixed and random parameters.
+Then, we set family=bernoulli to specify a logistic regression model.
 We use the prior argument to specify the priors we want to use.
-In this case study, we will consider “vague” and “informative” priors in turn.
-Finally, we set sample_prior="only" to tell brms to ignore the dataset altogether, and to draw simulations only from priors.
+Here, we will consider vague and informative priors in turn.
+Finally, we instruct brms to ignore the dataset altogether, and to draw simulations only from priors, by setting the argument sample_prior="only".

 model_vague <- brm(